 Note that all indicators, no matter how good, can and will provide false signals from time to time.
 It is, therefore, advised to double check the signals you receive with other indicators or different timeframes (preferably both).

 Setting up MACD is easy.
 Simply do the following:

-- Click on the ‘Indicators’ button in the left bottom corner of the screen
+1. Click on the ‘Indicators’ button in the bottom left corner of the screen,

-- Choose MACD from the list of available indicators
+3. Choose MACD from the list of available indicators,

 And you are good to go.
-Now, when you know how to set up and trade using this indicator, give MACD a try.
-Use it to increase your chances of making correct predictions.Try MACD
+Now, when you know how to set up and trade using this indicator, give MACD a try and consider adding it to your trading system.Try MACD